 I am Dhivya, the founder, editor and photographer at Maple Chutney.
 I am also the proud mum of two girls.
 Vivek or V as I refer to him in my posts is my husband, cheerleader and dishwasher.
 Thank you for stopping by.

-Cooking is not something I gravitated towards in my twenties, that is because in a traditional Tamil Brahmin household cooking is very meticulous and methodical which I was quick to regard as quite stifling.
+Cooking is not something I gravitated towards in my twenties.
+That is because in a traditional Tamil Brahmin household cooking is very meticulous and methodical which I was quick to regard as quite stifling.
 I can only laugh at my naivety now.

 My mother is a seasoned cook.
-She knows what needs to be cooked on a certain occasion or festival and what combination of recipes would be fitting for an everyday lunch or for something more elaborate.
-I have come to rely on her deep insight into Brahmin food and her resourcefulness in the kitchen.
+She knows what needs to be cooked for a particular festival or everyday lunch.
+She also has a deep understanding of flavour pairings.
+I have come to rely on her deep insight into Tamil Brahmin food and her resourcefulness in the kitchen.
 I also appreciate the rigour that has been bestowed upon her by our collective predecessors.
-Over the years her taste and opinions on food have also been influenced by our Punjabi neighbour, her coworkers, sisters, friends, mother-in-law and magazines (I still find snippets of recipes tucked away in her little diary).
-And to a great extent my opinions have been influenced by hers.
+Over the years her taste and opinions have also been influenced by our Punjabi neighbour, her coworkers, sisters, friends, mother-in-law and magazines (I still find snippets of recipes tucked away in her little diary).
+And to a great extent, my opinions have been influenced by hers.

 When I got married to Vivek, I realized his family learnt cooking no differently.
-Their passion and enthusiasm for food is infectious and I have added a whole new repertoire of recipes to my ever expanding collection.
-Needless to say both of us love to cook, eat, entertain and generally like to keep it interesting when it comes to food.
+Their passion for food is infectious.
+And I have added a whole bunch of new recipes to my ever-expanding repertoire.
+Needless to say, both of us love to cook, eat, and entertain and food is always at the heart of it.

 I do not prescribe to any trendy food labels, but I am a vegetarian.
 I grew up in a vegetarian household.
 I drifted a little when I moved out for university, but have long since come back to my roots for health and environmental reasons.